 Hospital discharge summaries were checked by the GPs, who added or updated any changes to medications for patients.
 The summaries were then passed to the administrative staff for coding and any other actions that were required.
-Results of blood tests completed outside the practice for patients prescribed disease-modifying antirheumatic drugs (DMARDs) could be viewed on the Integrated Clinical Environment (ICE) system.
+Results of blood tests completed outside the practice for patients were reviewed by the nurse practitioner.